yayanrw/wilujeng-next-v2/.trae/documents/redis_caching_plan.md

      - Wrap the logic in `GET /api/dashboard` to check `dashboard:summary`.
 If empty, calculate, store in Redis with a 5-minute TTL, and return.
    - **Reports APIs**:
      - Apply similar TTL caching logic based on the request URL parameters.
+   - **Setup Admin API**:
+     - Create a helper function `isSetupComplete()` that checks Redis `system:setup_complete` first, and if missing, queries the DB and caches the result.
+     - Use this helper in `src/app/setup/page.tsx` and `src/app/api/setup-admin/route.ts`.
+     - In `POST /api/setup-admin`, after successful creation, call `setCachedData('system:setup_complete', true)`.

 4. **Environment Variables**
    - Add `REDIS_URL` or Upstash credentials to the `.env` file.